Group Leaders

 Assis.
 Professor

 Efthyvoulos Kyriacou is an Assist.
 Professor at the Dept. of Electrical, Computer Engineering and Informatics, at CUT and Head of the University’s eHealth Laboratory.
 He received diploma and PhD in Electrical and Computer Engineering from the National Technical University in Athens Greece, in 1996 and 2000, respectively.
 He has more than 20 years of experience in ehealth systems, emergency telemedicine systems, medical imaging systems and intelligent systems applications in medicine.
-He has published 45 refereed journal, 105 conference papers, 24 invited book chapters and has one patent in these areas (Citation: 4253, h-index: 31 at Google Scholar, Citations: 2430, h-index: 22 at Scopus Nov.
-2021).
+He has published 45 refereed journal, 105 conference papers, 24 invited book chapters and has one patent in these areas (Citation: 5084, h-index: 31 at Google Scholar, Citations: 2430, h-index: 34).
 He has been involved in numerous projects in these areas funded by EU, the National Research Foundation of Cyprus, the INTERREG and other bodies.
 He was Guest Co-Editor of 7 Special Issues.
 He is a co-editor of the book Ultrasound and Carotid Bifurcation Atherosclerosis, Springer, UK 2012 (66K downloads Bookmetrix Sept.
 2021).
 Moreover, he serves as an Associate Editor of Elsevier-Journal Computer Methods and Programs in Biomedicine.
 He served as an Associate Editor of the IEEE Trans. on Information Technology in Biomedicine from 2007 to 2010, he serves as a reviewer in many journals related to his research fields.
 He was the Program Co-chair of ITAB 2009, BIBE 2012, Medicon 2016, Melecon 2016 and was in the program committee of several other scientific conferences.
 He is an IEEE Senior Member and one of the main founders and first chairman (8/2008-1/2019) of the IEEE Cyprus Engineering in Medicine and Biology/Signal Processing chapter.

 Christos Loizou